 The anniversary year will be marked with a series of celebratory services and events.
 Some of the occasions currently proposed are:

-Palm Sunday Service, 10th April – Procession from the town centre to St Peter’s, led by Bishop Philip with distinguished guests invited.
+Pentecost Service, 5th June – Procession from the town centre to St Peter’s, led by Bishop Philip with distinguished guests invited.

 Maundy Thursday Children’s Workshop

-Easter Weekend, Friday 15th to Sunday 17th April – Good Friday 3 Hours Devotion, Easter Saturday Vigil, and Easter Day Morning Service.
+Easter Weekend, Friday 15th to Sunday 17th April – Good Friday 3 Hours Devotion, Easter Saturday Confirmation Service, and Easter Day Morning Service.
 All led by Bishop Philip.

 Heritage Day, Saturday 10th September – Including exhibition of St Peter’s history.